hyphacoop/handbook/guides.md

 ## Accessing shortlinks

-Shortlinks work on their own, but for even easier access on your own workstation, you can **add a "custom search engine" keyword to your browser**.
+Shortlinks work on their own in the address bar, but for even easier access on your own workstation, you can **add a "custom search engine" keyword to your browser**.